microsoft/azurelinux/CONTRIBUTING.md

 When looking to graduate a package from `SPECS-EXTENDED` to `SPECS`, file a [GitHub issue](https://github.com/microsoft/CBL-Mariner/issues) highlighting the package's value and ensure that the following steps are completed for associated PRs.

+See our [building instructions](toolkit/docs/building/dedicated_guides/build_packages.md) for details on how to build packages.

 1. Increment the spec's `Release` value
 1. Add changelog entries "Package promoted from SPECS-EXTENDED to SPECS" and "License verified"
 1. Add a `%check` section to the spec if not already present and confirm it passes